Dochula Pass

 The Best Time to Visit Dochula Pass

-The weather at the pass generally remains foggy and chilly.
-However, between October and February, panoramic views of the Bhutan Himalayas can be seen.
-Also, check the best time to visit Bhutan
+The weather at Dochula Pass is usually foggy and chilly.
+However, from October to February, visitors can enjoy panoramic views of the Bhutan Himalayas.
+To know the best time to visit Bhutan, be sure to check the details.

 Similar Attraction Places